Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 Developing knowledge, skills and competencies for working safely and effectively with children and young people with awareness of diversity, adversity and complexity in their lives

-Providing knowledge, skills and standard of proficiency for working with personal, social and emotional development in groups, families and organisations
+Providing knowledge, skills, core competencies and standards of proficiency for working with personal, social and emotional development with individuals, groups and organisations

-Enabling students to manage, plan and evaluate innovative, creative community wellbeing projects promoting cultural change
+Enabling students to manage, plan and evaluate innovative, creative community wellbeing projects promoting trauma-informed care, cultural and systemic change

-Developing the ability to provide effective mentalization-informed consultation and psycho-education for parents, carers, families, groups and organisations
+Developing the ability to provide consultation and psycho-education for parents, carers, families, groups and organisations

 Evaluating practice-based implications for individual children and young people as well as the carers, families, groups and organisations that seek to support them